-Every year, on January 20, is held one of the most important community celebrations: the Table of S. Sebastião (St. Sebastian) or the Feast of the Papas, as it was initially known.
+Every year, on January 20, is held one of the most important community celebrations, the feast or table of S. Sebastião (St. Sebastian).

 The origins of this party are lost in times, says the popular memory that during the French invasions, the people of Vila Grande sighted soldiers on a road, the old road, near the villages of Couto de Dornelas and knowing that where they passed , plundered everything, begged for divine protection.
 They took the picture of St. Sebastian, went out with him to the street, took him to the church tower, and promised the saint that every year they would celebrate a feast in his honor if the troops did not descend to the villages.
 Behold, the miracle was done, the troops followed, and the people, grateful, fulfilled the promise.